IshaanAdarsh/Postgres-extension-tutorial/SGML/Sample-Ext.md

 $ make
 $ make install
 ```
+For more information on the installation procedures, you can refer to the [PostgreSQL documentation on Installing the Files](https://www.postgresql.org/docs/current/install-procedure.html#INSTALL).

 ### Step 6: Enable the Extension in PostgreSQL
 - Connect to your PostgreSQL database and run the following command to enable the extension:
 ```sql
 CREATE EXTENSION pg_sample_ext;
 ```
+For more information on the `CREATE EXTENSION` command, you can refer to the [PostgreSQL documentation on `CREATE EXTENSION`](https://www.postgresql.org/docs/current/sql-createextension.html).

 ### Usage:
 - Now, you can use the `pg_sample_ext` extension in your PostgreSQL database, specifically the `square` function to calculate the square of a number.
 ```sql
 SELECT square(5); -- Returns 25
 ```

-By following these steps, you can create a PostgreSQL extension that includes a custom function to extend the functionality of the database.

 ## Custom Data Type:
 The `CREATE TYPE` statement and the `CREATE DOMAIN` statement in PostgreSQL are used to create custom data types.
 While they both allow you to define custom data types, there are differences in how they are created and their intended purposes.
 Here's a differentiation between the two: